Skip to main content

 3

 Notice there is no headers block.
-The URL is the auth.
-This is by design and avoids Cursor’s intermittent header passing issues.
+The URL itself is the auth.
+Save the file.

 4